mtov/engsoftmoderna/en/chapter1.md

 to its ever-changing environment.
 For instance, changes in tax legislation require prompt adaptations by all related software.
-This level of adaptability is not required in other fields like Physics where natural laws do not change due to human decisions.
+This level of adaptability is not required in other fields like Physics, where natural laws do not change due to human decisions.

 3. Changeability: There is constant pressure for software to